4 Strategies for reducing student loans

 College was fun.
 But now the bill has come due.
-American students have over $1 trillion in student debts1.
-The debt burden college graduates have is a substantial obstacle to personal financial progress, but you likely already know that.
-There are strategies you may want to consider in lightening the weight.
+Americans owe nearly $1.75 trillion in student loan debt, spread out among about 48 million borrowers.1 The debt burden college graduates have is a substantial obstacle to personal financial progress, but you likely already know that.
+There are strategies you may want to consider to lighten the weight.

-There are a number of programs, e.g., AmeriCorps, Peace Corps and Military service, whereby such service will accrue a benefit that reduces an outstanding loan balance in an amount that varies
+There are a number of programs, such AmeriCorps, the Peace Corps, and military service, whereby such service will accrue a benefit that reduces an outstanding loan balance.
+The amount varies with each program.

-Consider ways to raise cash specifically for such pre-payments.
+Consider ways to raise cash specifically for such prepayments.
 Do you still receive birthday and holiday presents?
 Ask for cash instead.
-Did you receive a raise, bonus or overtime pay?
-Direct unexpected cash flow to pre-payments.
+Did you receive a raise, bonus, or overtime pay?
+Direct these unexpected cash flows to prepayments.

 Student debt can be overwhelming.
 It may seem, at times, like you’ll never get past it.
 Don’t despair.
 Remember, time is in your favor.
 As you gain work experience, the economy improves, and Baby Boomers retire, opportunities for economic advancement will emerge and help you move ahead.

 Brought to you by The Guardian Network © 2018, 2022.
 The Guardian Life Insurance Company of America®, New York, NY